bssrdev/wilderhood/_wildart/2015-11-09-White-Throated-Kingfisher.markdown

 Hearty welcome to yet another edition of <a href="{{ site.baseurl }}/wildart" target="_blank">birds of Bangalore</a>,during my visit to <a href="http://www.wilderhood.com/destination/Ranganathittu" target="_blank">Ranganathittu Bird Sanctuary</a> got to watch our bird of this week at close distance.
 Boat safari is an excellent way to get close to birds and watch their behavior.
 </p>

 <p>Last week on an early morning walk at Cubbon park, I heard calls of barbets, flowerpeckers,  koels and sunbirds.
 Near the pond area, I found the oriental magpie robin singing to glory, so did the tickell’s blue, black kite soaring across the pond is such a pleasant sight to the eye.
-Suddenly at one of the dustbin I heard a call chake-ake-ake, it’s a familiar call however didn’t expect it coming from a dustbin.
+Suddenly at one of the dustbin I heard a call <em>chake-ake-ake</em>, it’s a familiar call however didn’t expect it coming from a dustbin.
 </p>

 <p>Our bird of this week was looking for worms and other insects there!